michaelawyu/tekton-examples/tasks/basics.md

-A Tekton Task is a collection of steps to run in a CI/CD workflow.
-To specify a Tekton Task, create a Kubernetes Custom Resource with the following fields:
+A Tekton task is a collection of steps to run in a CI/CD workflow.
+To specify a Tekton task, create a Kubernetes Custom Resource with the following fields:

 * `apiVersion`: The API version of the task, such as `tekton.dev/v1alpha1`.
 * `kind`: Tekton Tasks always have the `kind` `Task`.
 * `metadata`: The metadata of the task, such as its name.
 * `spec`: The specification of the task, including each step of the task.

-Below is an example of a Tekton Task:
+Below is an example of a Tekton task:

 ```yaml
 apiVersion: tekton.dev/v1alpha1